PVC Ceilings and accessories are made from Poly Vinyl Chloride (PVC) Resins and Auxiliary Materials.

 An ideal product for moist, wet areas such as washrooms and kitchens especially as it is easy to clean as well.
 The ceiling can be wiped down with a moist cloth and this will remove any dirt or greasy build up.

-PVC Ceilings are durable and long lasting and PVC Ceilings SA offer a 20 year guarantee for interior use of their products.
+PVC Ceilings are durable and long lasting.
 PVC Ceilings are not suitable in areas where there is direct sunlight.

 Once installed ceilings are maintenance free requiring no painting, cleaning off of mildew or repairing of any chips or cracks.